linacarmonac/linacarmonac/README.md

 ### Hi 👋
 I am a Data Engineering ✨ and have 3+ years of experience in data processing.
-I am always continuously pursuing personal and professional growth.
+I am continuously pursuing personal and professional growth.